renesas-rz/rzv_ai_sdk/Footfall_Counter/readme.md

 ```sh
 make -j$(nproc)
 ```
-`object_tracker` application file would be genarated in the src/build directory.
+The following application file would be genarated in the `src/build` directory
+- object_tracker

 ## Deploying the Application

-For the ease of deployment all the deployables file and folders for RZV2L are provided on the "rzv2l_board_deploy" folder.
+For the ease of deployment all the deployables file and folders for RZV2L are provided on the [exe](./exe) folder.

 |File | Details |
 |:---|:---|